d10n/bashaspec/README.md

 * Output is hidden for passing tests and shown for failing tests
 * Verbose and tiny output modes
 * TAP compliant
-* Only 80 lines total, cleanly organized into 5 functions
+* Less than 100 lines total, cleanly organized into a few functions
+* Support for tests written in other non-bash POSIX shells, like dash!

 ## Example usage